-Age

-- Physical/Mental disability
+Physical/Mental disability

-- Place of origin

-- Gender identity/expression
+Gender identity/expression

-- Sexual orientation

 CONSEQUENCES OF UNACCEPTABLE BEHAVIOUR

 If a student chooses harmful actions to him/herself or the school community, there will be progressive discipline and/or consequences.
 Considerations are given to the severity of the incident, the frequency of the incidents and the age/maturity of the students.